Oregon Car Insurance and Personal Injury Claims FAQs

 When you do talk to your Oregon car insurance company you need to be very aware of providing a recorded statement.
 Recorded statements are not simple conversations about the accident between friends, nor are they being recorded to improve customer service.
 They are used as a means of establishing an official record of the accident.
 You must prepare to provide an official statement about the accident, eliminating all off-the-cuff remarks, and not make inaccurate statements about the extent of your injuries.
 You can’t take back statements like “… I’m feeling much better,” and one week later find yourself facing neck surgery and expect the insurance company not to dispute the claim.
 The best resource to help you prepare and understand the process you are about to go through is an experienced Portland Personal Injury Attorney.
 After seeing hundreds of cases from both the defense and plaintiffs side of personal injury, an experienced attorney knows what strategy and tactics insurance companies will use to minimize the claim payout.
 You can take advantage of this experience by meeting and discussing your case during a free consultation and case evaluation.
 You can have your questions answered and learn how to effectively process your claim.
 Whether you retain a lawyer to represent you or not, understanding your options is time well spent.

-You are speaking to a trained insurance adjuster who is effective in getting you to talk about the accident.
 Your statements will become “admissions” regarding some fault or distraction on your part, the degree of trauma in the accident, or something that lessens the seriousness of your medical injuries.
 Providing recorded statements within hours or a few days of the accident about your injuries, level of pain or inability to function is completely premature.
 Do not provide premature statements about your injuries – wait until you know the true extent of your medical conditions which may be 2-3 weeks after the accident or when a doctor has had adequate time to diagnose primary and secondary issues.
 If you are involved in a serious or complex accident then speak to a lawyer before you make any recorded statements.
 Your lawyer can provide insight into how and when to effectively communicate with your insurance company.
 For more information on insurance company tactics, such as Deny-Delay-Defend, visit Oregon Car Accidents –What You Need to Know.